Revisiting the soft-hard separation in the transverse momentum spectra of $pp$ collisions: Disentangling soft and hard contributions in the p_T spectra

 To assess the performance of the fits, the resulting spectra are shown in linear scale in Fig.~\ref{fig:fitlinear} for the two extreme multiplicity classes.
 As seen in Fig.~\ref{fig:chi2ndf}, the hadron spectra in the lowest multiplicity bin ($N_{\text{ch}} \sim 2.9$) are well described by the Boltzmann function up to $p_T \gtrsim 1.1$~GeV/$c$, or even higher.
 At high multiplicity ($N_{\text{ch}} \sim 54.1$), however, one observes a gradual worsening of the fit already at lower $p_0$ values, as the contribution from fragmentation becomes increasingly significant.

 The next step is to subtract the Boltzmann fits, representing the soft contributions, from the total spectra.
 The resulting distributions then represent the fragmentation components.
 As seen in Fig.~\ref{fig:subtracted}, beyond the $p_0$ value, the spectra still carry some contribution from the soft QCD component.
 Moreover, the deviation from the expected power-law behaviour of hard QCD is clearly visible in the mismatch between the exponential and power-law regions.
-The result is interesting: one observes that neither the shape of the Boltzmann component nor that of the high-$p_T$ part, attributed to fragmentation, shows any evolution in the position of their peaks with multiplicity.
-This might suggest that no additional intermediate source, such as radial flow or recombination, needs to be introduced.
+The result is interesting: one observes that neither the shape of the Boltzmann component nor that of the high-$p_T$ part, attributed to fragmentation, shows any significant evolution in the position of their peaks with multiplicity.
+This observation is consistent with the absence of an additional intermediate source such as radial flow or recombination, within the context of this decomposition, though it does not uniquely rule out such contributions.
 The two-component description, consisting of a soft Boltzmann and a hard QCD-like part, seems sufficient to describe the data across multiplicity classes.